TEACH FOR ARMENIA’S WORK IN

 RIGHT TO EDUCATION DURING THE BLOCKADE

-(DECEMBER 2022 – SEPTEMBER 2023)
+(DECEMBER 2022–SEPTEMBER 2023)

-From December 2022 to September 2023, Nagorno-Karabakh (Artsakh) was subjected to a total blockade that cut off access to food, healthcare, and education.
-Over 30,000 children were affected, in blatant violation of their rights under international law.
-The closure of the Goris–Stepanakert corridor halted all movement, preventing local and international organizations from delivering essential aid.
-Civilians were stranded—many, including members of our own community (staff, alumni, teachers, and students), found themselves trapped in siege-like conditions without basic resources or safety.
-Access to education was entirely disrupted, while our communities faced severe malnutrition and life-threatening health crises due to the lack of medicine, heating, and basic necessities.
+From December 2022 until September 2023, the Government of Azerbaijan imposed a total blockade of Artsakh, severely disrupting access to food, healthcare, and education.
+Over 30,000 children were affected, in violation of their rights under international law.
+The closure of the Goris–Stepanakert corridor paralyzed movement, making it impossible for local and international organizations to operate.
+Civilians were unable to return to their communities, and our staff, alumni, teachers, and students found themselves trapped under siege conditions.
+Access to education was completely cut off, and our communities endured severe malnutrition and critical health crises.

 EDUCATION IN EMERGENCIES